edpichler/git-crypt-unlock/SETUP_KEYS.md

 ```shell
 gpg -a --export-secret-keys $KEYID | base64
 ```
 Take the base64 string from above command and assign to `GPG_PRIVATE_KEY`

+**Important:** remove the blank lines you find between the "---...
+KEY BLOCK ---".
+For some reason git-crypt will not understand it!

 ## Passphrase